May GWs signals by BH BH merging be associated with any gamma or neutrino burst? The case of a NS NS merging in GW GRB170817A: A LIGO GW connection to GRB?

 \section{A LIGO GW connection to GRB?}

 From above there are many reasons to foresee a fast e.m. transient associated to these LIGO-VIRGO astronomy.
 Indeed there have been a huge attention and attempts to find correlated gamma signals with GWs, with no success.
 However as we have mentioned the BH BH merging in vacuum is a source only (or mostly) of \emph{silent EM} GWs with no EM tail.
 Naturally binary collapse in AGN accretion disk or in dense globular cluster may shine in e.m. waves, but their frequency might be rare and their GW signature will be somehow spoiled and disturbed by the third body system and-or mass transfer.
 Therefore these dense surrounding might be traced in the GW signal anyway.
 Moreover the surrounding baryon screen will transfer into a gamma signal within an opaque dense wall leading to a long (hours) delay: this is due to baryon photon opacity and its over-Eddington dense electron pair screening.
 For this reason the very timed (and controversial) gamma flare correlation with LIGO GW150914, event found in FERMI with $0.4$~s. detector delay, it seems very improbable.
+However just during the very first $NS-NS$ GW event on 17 August 2017 there have been an outstanding and exceptional GRB 170817A, whose discussion require a additional sections just below and at the article end.